javers/javers.github.io/documentation/configuration/index.md

 **Comparing strategy** for Entity references is based on ID and for the Entity state is property-by-property.

-Entity can contain ValueObjects, References, Containers, Values & Primitives.
+The Entity can contain ValueObjects, References, Containers, Values and Primitives.

 **For example** Entities are: Person, Company.